jahan-paisley/rahnama_dot_com_scraper/README.md

   ```

 ### Output
-Output will be save in a sqlite database
+Output will be save in a sqlite database and sent to this telegram channel: **https://telegram.me/hamshahri_ads**

 ### TODOS:
 * Save the logo and the filename of bmp file in ads and associate them with advertisers